 How does your protocol solve the scalability trilemma?

-● Decentralisation is ensured by node operation being open to everyone and not requiring any specialised equipment.
+● Decentralisation.
+Node operation will be open to everyone and not involve any specialised equipment.

-● Security is provided by the minimal agency design, which restricts the potential for attack and enables non-zero transaction fees to be levied on users without artificially constraining the system’s throughput.
+● Security.
+The minimal agency design restricts the potential for attack.
+Transaction fees can also be levied without artificially constraining the system’s throughput.

 Why do you use a decentralised random beacon (DRB)?

-We use Proof-of-Stake and a decentralised random beacon for allocating responsibilities to different nodes at different times.
-This is an energy-efficient, secure and scalable alternative to Proof-of-Work that we believe is likely to become an industry standard in the coming years.
+We use the decentralised random beacon to assign responsibilities to nodes at different times.
+This is an energy-efficient, secure and scalable alternative to Proof-of-Work.
+We anticipate that DRBs will become an industry standard in the coming years.

 How does your protocol improve over others that use a DRB?

 The main difference is in design philosophy.
 Most of the other projects use classical theories of distributed computing and cryptography.
-These are based on the concept of an adversary who is endowed with a specific set of capabilities.
+These build on the concept of an adversary who is endowed with a specific set of capabilities.
 The goal is then to design the system to be resistant to the specified attacker.
-In our case, we are still using the classical adversarial models but we are also treating the blockchain as a multi-agent system where all of the agents (in this case processing nodes) are self-interested, and security is additionally provided by making any deviation from the protocol costly for the participants.
-This is similar to how the existing economy works; most people trust Visa with their transactions or Google with their data because they know that the financial cost of abusing that trust makes it unprofitable for those companies.
-The profit incentive combined with their reputation for reliability gives consumers confidence that these firms can be trusted.
-The minimal agency principle also provides protection against many different types of misconduct such as bribery or fraud that any node can successfully achieve.
+In our case, we are still using the classical adversarial models but we are also treating the blockchain as a multi-agent system.
+In this view, we treat the processing nodes as self-interested agents.
+Security is provided by making any deviation from the protocol costly for the participants.
+This is similar to how the existing economy works.
+Most people trust Visa with their transactions or Google with their data because it would be costly for those companies to abuse that trust.
+The reputation of those firms combined with their profit motive gives consumers confidence that they can be trusted.
+The minimal agency principle also provides protection against many other types of misconduct.
+These include the potential for bribery or denial-of-service attacks on processing nodes.

 Your protocol incorporates a DAG.
 What are the advantages of your consensus scheme compared with other DAG-based ledgers?

-A disadvantage of DAG-based protocols is that they might sometimes lead to transactions taking an unreasonably long time to be accepted into the ledger; an issue that is known technically as liveness.
+A disadvantage protocols based on DAGs is that transactions sometimes take a long time to reach finality.
+The technical term for this property is liveness.
 One way of resolving this problem is to use a coordinator to snapshot the DAG at different time intervals.
-Unfortunately, protocols that use this approach are effectively under the control of the coordinator and therefore centralised.
-DAG-based platforms are currently unsuitable for smart contracts as they do not provide strict ordering of transactions.
-They also contain redundant information that needs to be stored indefinitely.
-We believe that our protocol delivers better liveness, scalability, security and smart contract systems than any existing ledger that is based solely on DAGs.
+Unfortunately, this type of ledger is under the control of the coordinator, and thus centralized.
+Most ledgers, based on DAGs, are unsuitable for smart contracts as they do not produce a strict ordering of transactions.
+In some cases, they also contain redundant information, and thereby increase storage costs.
+The Fetch.AI minimal agency scheme is designed to produce better liveness, scalability and more rapid transaction ordering than ledgers based solely on DAGs.

 How does your protocol remove the need for a central coordinator?

 The decentralised random beacon elects a committee of leaders who fulfil the same role as the central coordinator.
-The random nature of the leader election, the cycling of the leadership role and the minimal agency design provide greater security than a centralised alternative.
+This delivers better performance and security than semi-centralized alternatives.

 How is your protocol different or better than existing scalable blockchains?

-An important difference with most of the existing scalable blockchains is that we do not impose any restriction on the number of nodes that can participate in the consensus.
-Several prominent cryptocurrencies deliberately limit the number of node operators to enable higher throughput but this means that their ledgers are more easily controlled by centralised cartels.
-In many cases, the situation is made even worse by the node operators being able to extract very high rents through inflationary block rewards.
+One of the key differences is that there are no technical limitations on the number of nodes that can take part in the Fetch.AI consensus.
+Although the number of nodes will be capped at the launch of the main-net.
+This is due to economic reasons and the number of nodes is set to increase as the platform grows in popularity.
+Many existing projects, such as EOS, Neo or Tron, can only achieve scalability if the number of nodes is small.
+This leads to strong centralization of those platforms.
+In these examples, the situation is made even worse by the node operators being able to extract very high rents through inflation.
 This will cause even greater centralisation of wealth in the future, very much to the detriment of other users.
 The Fetch.AI token is non-inflationary, which protects the value of users’ holdings.

 What is the difference between Fetch.AI and other AI/ML blockchain projects?

 Fetch.AI is a state-of-the-art cryptocurrency project whose goal is to build the fastest, most scalable and secure ledger in the world.
-This differs from the other projects whose focus is more restricted to AI applications.
-Another important difference is that Fetch.AI is building a platform for multi-agent systems, which we believe is the most appropriate scientific formalism for building blockchain applications.
-We’re planning on using machine learning in the Open Economic Framework (OEF) for matching trading partners and for intelligent search and discovery, but this is with the aim of supporting the multi-agent system development.
+This differs from other AI projects whose focus is restricted to applications.
+Another important difference is that Fetch.AI is building a platform for multi-agent systems.
+This is the most appropriate scientific formalism for building blockchain applications.
+As a result, we have a much more general focus on blockchain technology.
+We’re using machine learning in the Open Economic Framework (OEF) for matching trading partners.
+But, the main purpose of the AI is to support deployment of multi-agent systems.

 What are your future plans?

-We’ll be releasing more details in the coming months, including academic papers, details of patent applications, articles for the general public and benchmarking of the consensus’ performance on the test network.
+We’ll be releasing more details in the coming months.
+This will include academic papers, patent applications and general interest articles.
+We’ll also be benchmarking the consensus’ performance on the test network.

 It sounds like you are making good progress on the ledger itself.
 How does this affect the economic platform for autonomous agents?

 There is a synergy between these two elements.
-The Open Economic Framework (OEF) depends on the blockchain to act as the medium for financial exchange, while the OEF provides cryptoeconomic security to the blockchain.
-It’s going to be exciting to further develop the connections between these fascinating technologies.
+The Open Economic Framework (OEF) depends on the blockchain for financial exchange.
+The OEF provides cryptoeconomic security to the blockchain.
+It’s going to be exciting to further develop the connections between these two fascinating technologies.